CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Method

 where \(\bar{\alpha}_t\) is a term that accumulates the effects of the noise schedule over time, often defined as the product \(\bar{\alpha}_t = \prod_{s=1}^{t} \alpha_s\), with \(\alpha_s\) being a scalar controlling the amount of noise added at each time step, we further introduced a secondary diffusion step (see Fig. \ref{fig:loss}).
 In this step, the predicted image $ \hat{X_0} $ is treated as the new input image, which is subjected to the same noise addition process to obtain a secondary noisy image $ \hat{X_t} $.
 This secondary noisy image is then fed into the noise prediction network to generate a secondary predicted noise $ \epsilon^{'}_\theta $, which is subsequently used to restore the once-noised image.

-For the first diffusion process, we utilized a weighted combination of mean square error loss (see Eq. \ref{eq:2}), identity consistency loss (the same as the Time-step Dependent ID Loss in DCFace \cite{kim2023dcface}), and landmark loss as our first loss function.
-The identity consistency loss $L_{ID}$ is derived from the cosine similarity between the identity features extracted from the images, while the landmark loss $L_{LM}$ is obtained by calculating the mean squared error of the detected landmark keypoints.
+For the first diffusion process, we utilized a weighted combination of mean square error loss (see Eq. \ref{eq:2}), identity consistency loss $L_{ID}$ (the same as the Time-step Dependent ID Loss in DCFace \cite{kim2023dcface}), and landmark loss $L_{LM}$ as our first loss function.
+The identity consistency loss $L_{ID}$ is derived from the cosine similarity between the identity features extracted from the images, while the landmark loss $L_{LM}$ is obtained by calculating the mean squared error of the detected landmark keypoints:

-To align with the architecture of CCFExp, we introduced the concept of a secondary loss function to enhance the effectiveness of the model's training, whose basic composition is consistent with that of the first loss.
+To align with the architecture of CFCPalsy, we introduced the concept of a secondary loss function to enhance the effectiveness of the model's training, whose basic composition is consistent with that of the first loss.
 However, the noisy image $ \hat{X_t} $ generated from $ \hat{X_0} $ does not participate in the denoising process after the second diffusion, and $ \hat{X_0} $ itself is also excluded from the calculation of the second loss.
 Instead, we calculate the respective loss components using the original image $ X_0 $ before the first diffusion and the restored predicted image $\hat{X_0}^{'}$ after the second denoising.
+Specifically,

 The final loss is the weighted sum of the first loss and the second loss.